Two conservation groups. Many different goals. One Historic Act.

 In 1950, the Audubon Society sent its then Director of Research, Robert Porter Allen, to the island of Inagua to investigate what could be done to halt the flamingo’s slide to extinction.
 By then, the isolated back-waters of Lake Rosa on Inagua were home to the largest surviving group of West Indian Flamingos.

 Allen devoted three years to this field study, and with Bahamians Arthur Vernay and Elgin Forsythe, he formed a Society for the Protection of Flamingos in 1951.
 Two brothers on Inagua – Samuel and James Nixon – were hired as wardens.

-Then in 1958 events accelerated.
+In 1958 events accelerated.
 A Columbia University grad student named Carleton Ray teamed up with the prestigious international explorer Ilia Tolstoy (a grandson of the 19th century Russian writer) to mount a new Bahamian expedition, this time in the Exuma Cays.